List of Rehabs in Virginia

 Virginia Long-Term Drug Rehab

-- There is more focus on the physical, mental, and spiritual aspects of treatment.
+- There is more focus on the treatment’s physical, mental, and spiritual aspects.
 Because patients remain in treatment longer, there is more opportunity to dive deep and address every part of addiction and underlying issues connected to the problem.

 - Long-term programs provide 24/7 support and extended care.
 Going through rehabilitation is not easy.
 However, having access to around-the-clock support and care takes a huge weight off your shoulders.

 - Long-term options offer more than one treatment methodology.
-Treating addiction involves more than one approach, and no single tactic is suitable for every person.
+Treating addiction involves more than one approach, and no single tactic suits everyone.
 These facilities provide a more in-depth approach and a mixture of traditional and non-traditional methods.

 Regardless of your situation in life, there is help available.
-Our addiction professionals do everything to ensure you locate resources that meet your needs.
+Our addiction professionals ensure you locate resources that meet your needs.
 In addition, it is something you can afford and access immediately or when you need the service.

-The cost of treatment in Virginia can vary greatly depending on a few factors.
-Chiefly among these is the type of treatment the person is pursuing and whether they have some form of health insurance coverage.
+Virginia’s treatment cost can vary greatly depending on a few factors.
+Chiefly among these is the type of treatment the person is pursuing and whether they have health insurance coverage.
 Not all substance use treatment facilities accept all forms of health insurance, so it is vital to check this out before assuming one can go to any program with an open bed.

 Paying for Treatment with Medicaid in Virginia

 Almost 2 million people have some form of Medicaid assistance in Virginia.
 Medicaid can pay for as much as the entire cost of treatment, assuming the facility accepts it.
-But because so many people have Medicaid coverage in the state and substance use is such an issue, it can be difficult to find a program with an open bed.
+But because so many people have Medicaid coverage in the state and substance use is such an issue, finding a program with an open bed can be difficult.
 Medicaid programs can have long waiting lists, taking weeks at times to get patients admitted.
 This can be very risky.

 Using Private Insurance to pay for Drug Rehab in Virginia